U.S. appeals court upends Minnesota plan to extend deadline for receiving ballots | Politics

 "However well-intentioned and appropriate from a policy perspective in the context of a pandemic during a presidential election, it is not the province of a state executive official to re-write the state's election code," the decision stated.
 "There is no pandemic exception to the Constitution," the majority wrote.

-Because the case is in a preliminary stage, the appeals court did not formally order Minnesota officials to move up their deadline.
-But the court said Minnesota election officials should identify and "segregate" all absentee ballots received after Nov.
-3 so they could be removed from the vote total if a final judgment is entered.
-Simon said in a call with reporters that the timing of the ruling was "unfortunate" and that Minnesotans should find alternatives to mailing in their ballots.
+The 8th Circuit sent the case back to a lower court and instructed it to require Minnesota election officials to identify and "segregate" absentee ballots received after Nov.
+3. The litigation is in a preliminarily stage and those ballots would not be counted if a final judgment is entered in the Republicans' favor.

+The ruling came one day after the U.S. Supreme Court left in place North Carolina and Pennsylvania's extended deadlines for receiving mail-in ballots.
+Simon said in a call with reporters that the timing of the ruling was "unnecessarily disruptive" and that Minnesotans should find alternatives to mailing in their ballots.
-Rick Hasen, an election law professor at the University of California-Irvine, wrote on his blog that the timing of the decision was "deeply troubling."
-Minnesota law requires that absentee ballots be received by Election Day.
-But that deadline was extended through a settlement Simon reached with a citizens group that sued earlier this year.

-Under that settlement, which was approved by a judge, state election officials could count ballots received until Nov.
-10 as long as they are postmarked by Nov.
-3. The settlement said if a mailed ballot was missing a postmark, election officials should presume it was mailed by Nov.
-3 unless evidence showed otherwise.
+"Just shy of 400,000" absentee ballots that were ordered by voters have not yet been received, Simon said.
+"They could be in transit or they could be on coffee tables throughout Minnesota," he said.

+Simon said the ruling was "confusing" and not clear about whether the segregated ballots would be included in the official results.
+Officials are considering an appeal to the U.S. Supreme Court, he said.

 ALSO READ